 Note: A detailed, in Internet book-style, .pdf file format version written and compiled by: Mr. Arturo Franco and Mr. Marco Pancotti, can be viewed by the visitor and bridge student.
-The picture below is of Mr. Marco Pancotti.
+The picture below is of Mr. Marco Pancotti from the year 2004.

 Note: Mr. Mario Beretta, Mr. Carlo Bruna, Mr. Gino Cavazzuti, Mr. Fabrizio Hugony, Mr. Gianluca Gentili ,Mr. Andrea Mesian, and Mr. Alfredo Viola participated in the drafting of the system.

 An opening bid showing a hand containing 17 to 24 high card points, with a 4-4-4-1 distribution.